Covent Garden Market Authority

 Bespoke galvanised panels comprising:

-- 1.2mm aluminum sinusoidal sheeting fixed to galvanised outer skin.
+- 1.2mm aluminium sinusoidal sheeting fixed to galvanised outer skin

 New Covent Garden Market is the largest wholesale fruit, vegetable and flower market in the UK.
 Located in Nine Elms, London, it cover a 57-acre site and is home to around 200 fruit, vegetable and flower companies.
 The site is pushing ahead with its bold venture to turn the historic wholesale market into the capital’s dominant food hub worth some £200m, to benefit traders, entrepreneurs, local community and food industry at large.